clojurewerkz/money/README.md

 Monetary amounts are instantiated using `clojurewerkz.money.amounts` functions.
 They operate on floating point amounts (doubles) or long values in major units (e.g. dollars) or minor units (e.g. cents).

+Note that some currencies do not have minor units (most notably `JPY`).
+For those, use `clojurewerkz.money.amounts/of-major`.

 ``` clojure
 (require '[clojurewerkz.money.amounts :as ma])
 (require '[clojurewerkz.money.currencies :as mc])